bloodia/VBS-FTP-Get-File/README.md

 - RemoteDirectory="***Remote Directory Path***"
 - LocalDirectory="***Local Directory Path***"
 - GetFileName="***Filename to be acquired***"

+## How to install
+Copy "Script" file (vbs) to inside appropriate directory.

 ## How to Execute Script
 Script file is double click or execute from command line.